StevenXUzw/kafka-jmeter/README.md

 #### Requirement

-Pepper-Box uses Java 8 with java compiler API, hence on JMeter machine JDK 8 should be installed instead of JRE 8.
+kafka-jmeter uses Java 8 with java compiler API, hence on JMeter machine JDK 8 should be installed instead of JRE 8.

 Install openjdk on Debian, Ubuntu, etc.,
 ```